Loic74650/PoolMaster/README.md

 If an ethernet connection is available, the internal clock (RTC) is synchronized with a time-server every day at midnight.<br />

 An API function enables telling the system what the outside air temperature is.
 In case it is below -2.0°C, filtration is started until it rises back above +2.0°C<br />
-Communication with the system is performed using the MQTT protocol over an Ethernet connection to the local network/MQTT broker.<br /><br />
+Communication with the system is performed using an exhaustive API over the MQTT protocol over an Ethernet connection and MQTT broker or via the serial terminal.<br /><br />

-Every 30 seconds (by default), the system will publish on the "PoolTopicMeas1" and "PoolTopicMeas2"(see in code below) the following payloads in Json format:<br />
+Every 30 seconds (by default), the system will publish on the "_PoolTopicMeas1" and "_PoolTopicMeas2"(see in code) the following payloads in Json format:<br />
   {"Tmp":818,"pH":321,"PSI":56,"Orp":583,"FilUpT":8995,"PhUpT":0,"ChlUpT":0}<br />
   {"AcidF":100,"ChlF":100,"IO":11,"IO2":0}<br />
   Tmp: measured Water temperature value in °C x100 (8.18°C in the above example payload)<br />